 Yes.
 Through Wisconsin’s Focus on Energy Program, you can now receive a Cash-Back Reward Incentive when you purchase and install a qualifying energy-efficient water heater.
 O'Leary Plumbing & Heating, Inc. can help you select a water heater model that can best serve your needs as well as give you the incentives and savings you’re looking for.
 For detailed information on what federal tax credits are available, visit www.energystar.gov/taxcredits.

 Do I Really Need a Water Softening System?

-Water soaks through the earth and picks up elements that can change its taste, color and safety, alter its feel, reduce its capacity to wash, and clog plumbing.
+Water soaks through the earth and picks up elements that can change its taste, color, and safety, alter its feel, reduce its capacity to wash, and clog plumbing.
 High concentrates of calcium and magnesium make water “hard”.
 A water softening system eliminates hard water problems, making your clothes brighter, dishes clearer, and helps your appliances last longer.

-A simple water test will determine the amount of minerals in your water and what size water softener is right for your home and lifestyle.
+A simple water test will determine the number of minerals in your water and what size water softener is right for your home and lifestyle.
 If your water has a “rusty” color, you may need an iron filter installed ahead of the softener.
 Let our East Troy plumbers help you with your hard water or iron problems by contacting our office today.

 Is Bottled Water Safer Than Home Filtered Water?

 Millions of dollars are spent each week by water bottlers to create the perception that bottled water comes from a magical pristine mountain spring.
 Just because water comes from a bottle, it doesn’t necessarily mean that it’s purer or safer than most tap water.
 40 percent of all bottled water is actually tap water in a bottle.
 FDA regulations concerning bottled water only apply if it is transported across state lines and only require it to be “as good as” tap water, not necessarily better.
 Most bottlers sell their water in the same state to avoid Federal purity standards (60 to 70% of all bottled water).